Welcome to the Successful Blogging guide on how to start a blog and make money.

 Yes, you read that correctly.

-I did tell you that it wouldn't be easy.
-The great news is that the hard work does pay off.
+The great news is that the hard work pays off.
 You just need to have a little patience.

 Your hard work at this stage will be in the form of marketing your content.
-You can do this in a number of ways but to keep things simple, let’s cover three ways to market your blog posts:
+You can do this in several ways but to keep things simple, let’s cover three ways to market your blog posts:

 - Posting on Social Media